datanav/docs/training/010_architecture_and_concepts/020_Beginner.rst

 goods while the sales system cares about what goods the customer usually shops for and analytics about their habits.
-The entities (customers) in these datasets could for example be linked together by emailaddress or phone number.
+The entities (customers) in these datasets could for example be linked together by their email address or phone number.
-By aggregating these datasets together in the "global-customer" pipe, we can also join the customers on for example Email.
+By aggregating these datasets together in the ``global-customer`` pipe, we can also join the customers on for example Email.
 We now have an aggregated view of the customers which join together, giving us both perspectives in the same entity!